 While the urban forest affords many benefits for people and communities, an unequal distribution of trees can have negative, unintended consequences in terms of disparities in access to benefits and other dynamics.
 Not only are many communities facing reduced access to benefits of the urban forest, but tree planting to address disparities can actually contribute to gentrification, exclusion, and displacement.
-In booming housing markets such as New York, the push toward more visible concentrated greening was associated with sustained whiteness or a shift from higher proportions of people of color to predominately white-a consequence of gentrification processes.
-For that reason, we discuss green gentrification, "the social consequences of urban greening from an environmental justice and sustainable development perspective."
+In booming housing markets such as New York, the push toward more visible concentrated greening was associated with sustained whiteness or a shift from higher proportions of people of color to predominately white-a consequence of gentrification, "the social consequences of urban greening from an environmental justice and sustainable development perspective."